nithishkumar02272000/Python_For_sending_mail/README.md

 The script will send the email using the Gmail SMTP server and display a success message if the email was sent successfully.

 Note: Make sure to Go to the Google Account Security page.

-   1.Under the "Signing in to Google" section, click on "App passwords".
+   - Under the "Signing in to Google" section, click on "App passwords".
 You may need to verify your identity by signing in again.
-   2.In the "Select app" dropdown, choose "Mail" or "Other (Custom name)".
+   - In the "Select app" dropdown, choose "Mail" or "Other (Custom name)".
-   3.In the "Select device" dropdown, choose "Other (Custom name)".
+   - In the "Select device" dropdown, choose "Other (Custom name)".
-   4.Enter a custom name for the app or device (e.g., "Python Email").
+   - Enter a custom name for the app or device (e.g., "Python Email").
-   5.Click on the "Generate" button.
+   - Click on the "Generate" button.
-   6.Google will generate an application-specific password for you.
+   - Google will generate an application-specific password for you.
 Copy the generated password.

 Now, replace the sender_password variable in your code with the application-specific password you generated.
 Save and run the code again.
 It should authenticate successfully and send the email without the error.